 Transactions denominated in foreign currency are recorded upon initial recognition at the exchange rate at the date of the transaction.
-After initial recognition, monetary assets and liabilities denominated in foreign currency are translated at the end of each reporting period into the functional currency at the exchange rate at that date.
-Exchange rate differences, other than those capitalized to qualifying assets or recorded in equity in hedges, are recognized in profit or loss.
-Nonmonetary assets and liabilities measured at cost in foreign currency are translated at the exchange rate at the date of the transaction.
+After initial recognition, monetary assets and liabilities denominated in foreign currency are translated at each reporting date into the functional currency at the exchange rate at that date.
+Exchange rate differences, other than those capitalized to qualifying assets, are recognized in profit or loss.
+Non-monetary assets and liabilities denominated in foreign currency and measured at cost are translated at the exchange rate at the date of the transaction.
 Non-monetary assets and liabilities denominated in foreign currency and measured at fair value are translated into the functional currency using the exchange rate prevailing at the date when the fair value was determined.